Trump's Tariffs Cause Issues For American Manufacturers

 As a famous home appliances manufacturer, Whirlpool was expected to benefit from Trump’s tariffs, but that does not seem to be the case.
 Whirlpool’s CEO, Marc Bitzer, told analysts that Trump’s tariffs have forced the appliance maker to raise its raw material inflation guidance.
 A raise from about $50 million to as much as $300 million is expected this year.

-In January this year, President trump imposed tariffs on washing machines.
+In January this year, President Trump imposed tariffs on washing machines.
 The aim of these restrictions was to boost U.S. manufacturing.
 As The Guardian reported, Trump’s plan is to impose a 20 percent tariff on the first 1.2 million of imported residential washers, and a 50 percent tariff on every machine above that number.
 These tariffs are meant to decline to 16, and then 40 percent in the third year.

-The domino effect of Trump’s Tariffs has reached Fifth Third Bancorp and Goldman Sachs too – investment banks are concerned about trade tensions and Trump’s protectionist tendencies, transcripts show.
+The domino effect of Trump Tariffs has reached Fifth Third Bancorp and Goldman Sachs too; investment banks are concerned about trade tensions and Trump’s protectionist tendencies, transcripts show.

 According to Reuters, some companies are planning to soften the blow of cost increases for materials by raising prices for their products, or controlling expenses through their supply chains.
 One such company is PulteGroup Inc, a home-builder.
-Chief Financial Officer of the company, Robert O’Shaughnessy, warned about “inflationary pressure on commodities,” but also asserted that, so far, the market has allowed his company the price to cover these expenses.
+Chief financial officer of the company, Robert O’Shaughnessy, warned about “inflationary pressure on commodities,” but also asserted that, so far, the market has allowed his company the price to cover these expenses.

 China has responded to Trump’s steel and aluminum tariffs.
 The country has imposed levies on American aluminium, as well as agricultural products.
 Both sides are threatening more tariffs.
 China is looking to impose tariffs on American cars, aircraft, and soybeans, and the U.S. is eyeing Chinese machinery components and televisions.